 Most title companies can tell you if there was a mineral reservation in the last 25 years or so.
 This information is a matter of public record and can be found in the county public records office where your land is located.
 However, if you are considering purchasing a rural tract of land, you would need to contact an abstracting company.
 We can help you find out how your purchase is affected by mineral reservations.

 A Last Will and Testament lets you determine who gets your property after death.
 If you don’t have a will, Texas law determines how property is divided.
-Pettitt & Kimball, PLLC can help you determine your family’s estate planning needs.
+The Pettitt Firm can help you determine your family’s estate planning needs.

 Yes.
 If you become incapacitated, you will need other documents leaving someone in charge to carry out your wishes.
 We recommend that almost everyone execute a Medical Directive to Physicians and other documents, based on your individual needs.